-We have also verified, in accordance with professional standards applicable in France, the information concerning the Group presented in the Board's Management Report.
+As required by French law, we have also verified in accordance with professional standards applicable in France the information concerning the Group presented in the Board's Management Report.

 We have no matters to report as its fair presentation and its consistency with the consolidated financial statements.